jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 #### the filetype plugins for the current buffer?
 (2)

     :do filetypeplugin filetype
+        │              │
+        │              └ event name
+        └ augroup name

     :let &ft = &ft

 You  could use  `:e`, but  it would  cause ALL  “local” plugins  to be  reloaded including the syntax ones.

+---

+If you have some autocmds listening to  `FileType`, and you want them to be run, the previous commands won't be enough; in that case, use this:

+    :exe 'do filetype '..&ft
+             │
+             └ event name

 #### all filetype/indent/syntax plugins for ALL buffers?